-The proposed visitor parking requirement is 0.15 spaces per unit in Precincts 1 and 2, and 0.20 spaces per unit in Precincts 3 and 4.
+No changes are proposed to the existing visitor parking requirements.
 In a mixed-use development, it is proposed that shared parking be permitted between residential visitors and select commercial uses identified in Table 5-4.

 Purpose-Built Rental Apartments are a vital component of the City's housing supply that, in the City's experience, provide a more affordable housing option to the secondary market rental apartment unit (i.e., condominium units being rented in the market).
 To incentive construction of this housing type, a resident parking requirement lower than condominium apartment is proposed in Precincts 2 to 4 as follows: